 - People whose goal is to enter the wine trade

-Boston University certification is provided upon successful completion of each Level 1 through 4, enhancing one’s opportunity to work in the wine industry.
+A certificate from Boston University is provided upon successful completion of each Level 1 through 4, enhancing one’s opportunity to work in the wine industry.
 The knowledge obtained through these courses will prove invaluable, even for those already in the industry.